 But like all good things, the style doesn't last forever.
 Most stylists recommend keeping them in for up to eight weeks, because your new hair growth underneath the weight of the added hair can possibly cause your natural hair to break off.

-Scroll ahead for a dose of late summer inspo, and don't forget your bobby pins!
+Scroll ahead for a dose of summer inspo, and don't forget your bobby pins!